Carlos Castaneda: Early life and education

 According to his birth record, Carlos Castañeda was born Carlos César Salvador Arana on December 25, 1925, in Cajamarca, Peru, son of César Arana and Susana Castañeda.
+Castaneda repeatedly invented details about his background, claiming to be from a noble family, that his uncle was Brazilian diplomat Oswaldo Aranha, and he had gone to a prestigious Argentine boarding school.
+In reality Castaneda came from a poor background, the son of a watch repairman and goldsmith (rather than an academic as Castaneda claimed).
+Castaneda spent time as a child working on an extended family member's chicken farm in Brazil working on tasks such as cleaning coops.
+While he claimed to have spent time learning sculpture in an art school in Milan, Italy, he never did so, though he did spend time at an art school in Peru's capital, Lima.
 Immigration records confirm the birth record's date and place of birth.
 Castaneda moved to the United States in 1951 and became a naturalized citizen on June 21, 1957.
 Castaneda studied anthropology and was awarded his bachelor's and doctoral degrees from the University of California, Los Angeles.

 Career

 Castaneda's first three books—The Teachings of Don Juan: A Yaqui Way of Knowledge, A Separate Reality, and Journey to Ixtlan—were written while he was an anthropology student at the University of California, Los Angeles (UCLA).
 He wrote that these books were ethnographic accounts describing his apprenticeship with a traditional "Man of Knowledge" identified as Don Juan Matus, an Indigenous Yaqui from northern Mexico.
 The veracity of these books was doubted from their original publication, and they are considered to be fictional by many scholars.
+The Teachings of Don Juan gained widespread public attention outside of anthropological circles, launching his career as a writer, being transferred from the University of California Press in 1967 to the mainstream publisher Simon and Schuster in 1968.
 Castaneda was awarded his bachelor's and doctoral degrees based on the work described in these books.

 In 1974, his fourth book, Tales of Power, chronicled the end of the story of his apprenticeship with Matus.
 Despite published questions and criticism, Castaneda continued to be popular with the reading public, and subsequent publications described further aspects of his training with Don Juan.

-Castaneda wrote that don Juan recognized him as the new nagual, or leader of a party of seers of his lineage.
+Castaneda wrote that Don Juan recognized him as the new nagual, or leader of a party of seers of his lineage.
 He said Matus also used the term nagual to signify that part of perception which is in the realm of the unknown yet still reachable by man, implying that, for his party of seers, Matus was a connection to that unknown.
 Castaneda often referred to this unknown realm as "non-ordinary reality".